jafingerhut/clojure-reflection-check/README.md

 # Introduction

-A few bash scripts to build several versions of Clojure from source code, after patching them to enable reflection warnings in all .clj source files, and summarize the results.
+A few bash scripts to build several versions of Clojure from source code, after patching them to enable reflection warnings in all `.clj` source files, and summarize the results.

+Requires installations of these commands:
++ `git`
++ `java` command from JDK 8 or later
++ `mvn` command of Apache Maven

 To run it on several recent Clojure versions: